What is an estate manager, and do you need one?

 What’s on an estate manager job description?

 Estate manager jobs often require a minimum of 10 years experience managing private estates.
-Some estate managers have bachelor’s degrees in real estate, hospitality, or business, and some may even have master’s degrees.
+Some estate managers have bachelor’s degrees in real estate management, hospitality, or business, and some may even have master’s degrees.

 However, many gain their most valuable experience on the job, and an estate manager resume could include anything from 5-star hotel service to yacht construction.
 They have backgrounds in a wide range of areas, from people and project management to construction and real estate development.